 Getting Your Calgary Home Renovation Ready- Everything You Need To Know

-Whether you’re looking to boost your property value or you were inspired by HGTV, home renovation is exciting—and terrifying.
+Whether you’re looking to boost your property value or HGTV inspired you, home renovation is exciting—and terrifying.
 Permits, inspections, contractors, oh my!

 Step 1: Visualize.

 It is one of the most exciting portions of a home renovation.
 It is the time where you get to start putting your ideas on the drawing board and make your dreams into a reality.

-As with any major project, you need to begin with the end in mind– while still allowing for flexibility based on budget restrictions and availability.
+As with any significant project, you need to begin with the end in mind– while still allowing for flexibility based on budget restrictions and availability.
 However, if you have a solid vision for the end product of your renovation in mind, you can avoid potentially budget-busting projects and end up with a coherent theme.

 Step 2: Homework.

 Before you do any building, you have to look into what’s legally allowed on your property.
 Hiring a professional contractor will save you the headache of digging through miles of bureaucracy.
-Alliance, for example, is certified by several governing bodies, including the Calgary Region of the Canadian Home Builders’ Association.
+Alliance Renovations, for example, is certified by several governing bodies, including the Calgary Region of the Canadian Home Builders’ Association.
 They will help you through all of this.
 As they say, measure twice, cut once.
-Or even better— measure twice, then hire someone else to measure a third time and cut for you.
+Or even better— measure twice, then hire someone else to measure a third time and trim for you.

-However, if your DIY spirit is strong, you need to look into several things.
+However, if your DIY spirit is active, you need to look into several things.
 First, you need to determine if your project will affect the structure or layout of the building or if it’s all cosmetic (non-structural) upgrades.
-If you plan on renting, you will need to know the extra rules for creating a secondary or revenue suite in your home.
+If you plan on renting, you will need to know the additional rules for creating a secondary or revenue suite in your home.
 Also, exterior elements require separate guidelines.
 You may have restrictive covenants or clauses that limit what can and cannot be done, in your land title.
-This is the most confusing part of the process, but the Calgary Permit Office is pretty helpful in these circumstances.
+It is the most confusing part of the process, but the Calgary Permit Office is pretty helpful in these circumstances.

 Step 3: Paperwork.